pmcg31/rich-dev-blog/content/blog/remove-tourists-with-tripod/index.md

 Oh, they were there, but with some planning and a little Photoshop magic they disappeared from the final image.

 Today, I'm going to share the process with you.
 Any camera that can be held stationary will work.
-This could be a big fancy tripod or just your phone propped up someplace.
+This could be a big fancy DSLR on a tripod or just your phone propped up someplace.

 Stick with me to the end for some Bonus Tips on other situations where this technique works!